 Anzula is Sabrina’s small company located in downtown Fresno, California.
 Anzula handdyes yarns made from the most luxurious fibers in the world like cashmere, silk & merino.
 There are many different lines & 80 different colorways – if we don’t have what you desire, let us place an order for you.
 Sabrina has built her company to now support eight additional staff & brings her legendary trunk show to Fuzzy Goat each year.

 Appalachian Baby takes cotton from Texas organic farms & custom mills it so it knits up soft & can be machine washed & dried.
 Finished baby items are handmade by a community of Appalachian artisans.

 Big Bad Wool is Donna’s small Birmingham, Alabama company with simple ideas exclusively for ‘baby’.
 Donna owns her own yarn shop & faced with the challenge of offering a cohesive ‘baby’ selection, set out to find a solution & instead created a very special product line to share with the fiber world.
 Their products are made especially for baby while also creating an enjoyable experience for the knitter & crocheter.
 Finished projects are meant to be worn, washed & cherished.

 Blue Sky Fibers

-Copper Corgi hand hand dyed yarns & spinning fiber made by Sarah in Savannah, Georgia with fantastic Southern names like Stormy Marsh, Mac n’ Cheese & Spanish Moss.
+Copper Corgi hand dyed yarns made by Sarah in Savannah, Georgia with fantastic Southern names like Stormy Marsh, Mac n’ Cheese & Spanish Moss.
 And our custom color: WestJack Kid